God in Drag

 Micah’s ongoing search reawakens the philosophies Raj taught him as a child, even as it puts him on a collision course with a local thug.
 Through it all, Micah tangles with the conflicting faces of Shiva, a fickle god who might tear your arm off one moment and smother you with blessings the next.
 Shiva is ever on the lookout for selfless souls to assist, and he’s turned his benevolent eyes toward Micah.

 Will it be enough?

-In 1994-5, during an eight month trek around Indian, Sri Lanka & Nepal, my husband and I volunteered for six weeks at Mother Teresa’s Home for the Dying in Calcutta.
+In 1994-95, during an eight-month trek around India, Sri Lanka & Nepal, my husband and I volunteered for six weeks at Mother Teresa’s Home for the Dying in Calcutta.

-The members of the Missionaries of Charity who dedicated their entire lives to this work were some of the most loving and humble people I’ve even met.
-A close second were the long-term volunteers from around the world who served the poor, sick and dying for months and even years.
+The members of the Missionaries of Charity who dedicated their entire lives to this work were some of the most loving and humble people I’ve ever met.
+A close second was the long-term volunteers from around the world who served the poor, sick, and dying for months and even years.

 It was probably as a self-preservation strategy to distract myself from the work there that I began to imagine “what if…?” and sketched the outline of what eventually became this novel.
 I transplanted the setting to Varanasi because the narrow alleyways of the Old City and the ghat culture contained Micah in a way that the overwhelming sprawl of Calcutta never could.